jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-03-31-holybro-kopis2-hdv-dji-air-unit/index.md

 It's a bit early for me to deliver the final conclusion, as I like testing products extensively and over time.
 I will make sure to come back here and update.

 In the meantime, here are a few words on my initial thoughts.
 Holybro Kopis2 HDV - love it!
-Very locked in tune, goes where you tell it, easy to handle, has plenty of speed and performance, is somewhat lightweight if you don't carry an extra camera like a GoPro, if the DJI air unit's footage is enough for you (for me it is).
+Very locked in tune, goes where you tell it, easy to handle, has plenty of speed and performance, is somewhat lightweight if you don't carry an extra camera like a GoPro if the DJI air unit's footage is enough for you (for me it is).

 Setting it up has been super easy!
 No soldering required, so that will tick a box off for a lot of people.
 It's a very high-quality product that is not cheap (coming in at around \$250 without the air unit), but I dare say not way too expensive either, given the top of the line components.
 Only time will tell how it will hold up, but it seems like a very enjoyable drone to fly so far.
-I'm hoping to be ripping it around all summer and beyound into next year!
+I'm hoping to be ripping it around all summer and beyond into next year!

 As far as the DJI digital FPV system goes, I am impressed.
-I was mindblown, although perhaps admitedly much less so than many other YouTubers' first time trying the DJI system.
+I was mindblown, although perhaps admittedly much less so than many other YouTubers' first time trying the DJI system.
 At this point, even only by watching other people, I had too many expectations to get completely surprised, **and still, the moment when I flew around scraggle and small trees so much closer than ever before is something that changes things**.

 You can just make out so much more detail in all cases.
 Is the DJI digital FPV system the answer to everything?
 No. Not yet.
 I love flying my micros and not planning on stopping any time soon.
 Analog still covers a lot of different flight scenarios just fine and I see no reason or have no desire to drop analog FPV at this point.
 Time will tell how this situation will evolve.